lgreski/datasciencectacontent/markdown/cleaningData-javaAndXLSX.md

       install.packages("openxlsx")
       library(openxlsx)
-      # read the help file to use the right arguments
+      # read the help file to identify the arguments needed to
+      # correctly read the file
       ?openxlsx
       theData <- read.xlsx(...)